muhsina419/DPOLL-agile-project-/README.md

-# 🗳️ dpoll: Enhanced Decentralized Voting System
+# 🗳️ dpoll: Decentralized Voting System

 > A secure, scalable, and user-friendly web application designed to modernize and safeguard the electoral process.